kernelmachine/demix-data/README.md

 python -m domain_loader.scan_filenames --domain $DOMAIN
 ```

-## Count words
+## Split data into train, dev, and test files

+First, count the total whitespace tokens in a domain:

 ```bash
 python -m domain_loader.count_words --domain $DOMAIN
 ```

-## Split data into train, dev, and test files

-We set the total number of tokens for train, dev, and test splits in `domain_loader/constants.py`.
+Then use these word counts to set the total number of tokens for train, dev, and test splits in `domain_loader/constants.py`.

 ```bash
 python -m domain_loader.make_splits \